rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 If you think I wrote something that is wrong, or misleading please let me know!

 I am running my performance tests on Nvidia GPUs, just because they are more easily available to me, and that I am more familiar with the performance tools such as [nsight systems](https://developer.Nvidia.com/nsight-systems) (`nsys`) and [nsight compute](https://developer.Nvidia.com/nsight-compute) (`ncu`).
-However, note that AMD provides similar profilers and that the advices that I give here are general enough so that they apply for GPUs from both vendors.
+However, note that AMD provides similar profilers and that the advice that I give here are general enough so that they apply for GPUs from both vendors.
 Although, at the time I am writing this (September 2025), rocm's kernel profilers seem a lot less user friendly.
 Moreover, do not take my word, test and evaluate yourself!

-I will use Kokkos as the programming model for the code sample, just because I work with it, and that performance portability is **cool**.
+I will use Kokkos as the programming model for the code sample, just because I work with it, and that performance portability is **important**.
 Again, the concepts are simple enough so that you can translate them to your favorite programming model, OpenMP, SYCL, Cuda, Hip.

 It is important to note that I am heavily biased towards memory-related optimization as the CFD code that I am working on is memory bound.
 Moreover, I plan on adding to this blog post as I learn more.